About early medical abortion

 Medicare benefits are available for non-directive pregnancy support counselling services.
 See more information on the Department of Health website.

-EMA care may also be provided by a team of healthcare workers.
+Early medical abortion care may also be provided by a team of healthcare workers.
 For example:

 - Medical practitioners oversee and supervise clinical management, obtain informed consent and gain an authority prescription to prescribe MS2Step.